What is GEO? The Complete Guide to Generative Engine Optimization

 AI models favor sources that provide complete answers.
 A page that covers one facet of a topic will lose citations to a page that covers the full scope.
 Density means:

-• Semantic depth.
+- Semantic depth.
 Use related terms, synonyms, and adjacent concepts naturally throughout your content.
+AI models extract entity relationships, not just keyword matches.

-• Internal linking.
+- Internal linking.
 Connect related pages so the AI can discover your broader topical coverage.
+A pillar plus eight sub-articles, all interlinked, signals authority on a topic more strongly than a single longer page.

-• Content freshness.
+- Content freshness.
 Regularly update and expand your content to maintain comprehensive coverage as topics evolve.
-According to NinjaPromo (2025), pages updated within 90 days receive significantly higher citation rates from AI models than stale content.
+Pages updated within 90 days receive significantly higher citation rates from AI models than stale content (per NinjaPromo, 2025).

 The four pillars work together.
-Presence without quality means you're found but not cited.
+Presence without quality means you are found but not cited.
 Quality without prominence means your content is extractable but another brand's version gets chosen instead.
+Density without quality means your topic cluster is wide but shallow.
 A strong GEO strategy addresses all four simultaneously.
 For definitions of all GEO terminology used in this framework, see the GEO Glossary.

 For a detailed breakdown of how to implement each pillar specifically for ChatGPT, read How to Get Your Brand Cited by ChatGPT.

-Key takeaway: The four pillars — Presence, Prominence, Quality, and Density — work as a system; weakness in any single pillar limits the effectiveness of the others.
+The four pillars — Presence, Prominence, Quality, and Density — work as a system.
+Weakness in any single pillar limits the effectiveness of the others.
+Diagnose all four before fixing any one.

 See what ChatGPT says about your brand